messor89/Portfolio/Penetration Testing.md

+Penetration Testing Project

+Project Title: Exploting Telnet with RAW payload.
+Objective: Assess the security posture of a network to identify and address potential vulnerabilities.

+Scope: The assessment covered internal network infrastructure, TCP/IP and access controls.
+This involved testing Telnet vulnerabilities and potential attack vectors that could be exploited by an attacker.

+Tools and Techniques:

+Nmap: Used for network discovery and identifying open ports and services.
+Metasploit(msfvenom): Utilized for exploiting discovered vulnerabilities and validating their impact.

+On the internet you can find how to exploit telnet connection easly, but all source showing the same method again and again.

 There is an other way to exploit telnet connection, as You can see on exploit-db, there is a script to exploit it, so I copied it to Nano editor, and saved it as a python file.

 ![Screenshot 2023-11-27 224057](https://github.com/messor89/Portfolio/assets/52599741/da9991c7-aed5-4e54-b084-33b8fa963731)